labgem/microscope-user-doc/docs/content/overview/expert.rst

 What are MetaCyc Pathways?
 --------------------------

-MetaCyc pathways are metabolic networks as define in the MetaCyc Database.
+MetaCyc pathways are metabolic networks as defined in the MetaCyc Database.

 `Caspi et al., 2010, "The MetaCyc Database of metabolic pathways and enzymes and the BioCyc collection of Pathway/Genome Databases", Nucleic Acids Research <http://www.ncbi.nlm.nih.gov/pubmed/19850718>`_